 The Alberta Quality Dimensions for Health

-Health Quality Alberta has released a renewed, evidence-based definition for healthcare quality, marking the first update to this important concept in nearly 20 years.
-Notable changes include adding the dimensions of people-centred, integrated, and equitable, and expanding the meaning of ‘safe care’ to include all forms of safety, not just physical.
+In 2025, Health Quality Alberta released a renewed, evidence-based definition for healthcare quality.
+Notable changes included adding the dimensions of people-centred, integrated, and equitable, and expanding the meaning of ‘safe care’ to include all forms of safety, not just physical.

-As a replacement for the Matrix, our new resource revises the common definition of quality as seen at the centre of an integrated people-centred health system.
+As a replacement for the Matrix, this resource revised the common definition of quality as seen at the centre of an integrated people-centred health system.

 How the updated quality dimensions can be used